lauralwd/azolla_phd_thesis/source/11_chapter_1_general-introduction.md

 Yet, somehow, something so obvious to a first-year biology student becomes an afterthought in reductionist scientific practice; an interesting speculation for the discussion.

 Perhaps the study of symbioses takes place in between the ambition of full system understanding, and the practice of mechanistic researching pathways.
-The methodology of the reductionist dogma remains the gold standard that we want to adhere to also in this work.
+The methodology of the reductionist dogma remains the gold standard that we want to adhere to, also in this work.
-But always asking what it means for a system as a whole, or as it has felt, constrained by only being able to work with the system as a whole.
+But always asking what it means for a system as a whole.
+Or, more often than not, forced to work with the system as a whole.
 Whether that system is an ecosystem, a cell, or, as is in this thesis: a symbiosis.
 By definition, a symbiosis is a long-term interaction of two or more organisms.
 They often can be categorised in: